joe-bryan/austin-real-estate-de-zoomcamp/README.md

 * hourly_listings
 * hourly_pendings

 The hourly_listings pipeline runs every hour and brings in the all the for sale listings.
-It saves the listings to ***all_listings.parquet*** to have a file that has the latest data, and also saves to GCS in this manner: ```%Y-%m-%d/%H:%M/for_sale_listings.parquet``` to keep a record of the listings each hour.
+It saves the listings to ***all_listings.parquet*** to have a file in GCS that has the latest data, and also saves to GCS in this manner: ```%Y-%m-%d/%H:%M/for_sale_listings.parquet``` to keep a record of the listings each hour.
 The listings that hour are also pushed to the BigQuery table ```listings```.
 Here is the tree diagram to organize files and connect them correctly.

 <img width="650" alt="hourly_listings_tree" src="https://github.com/joe-bryan/austin-real-estate-de-zoomcamp/assets/101160575/70c0bfea-620f-4c88-8b97-a387289550fc">

 The hourly_pendings pipeline runs every hour and brings in the all the pending listings.
-It saves the pending listings to ***all_pending.parquet*** to have a file that has the latest data, and also saves to GCS in this manner: ```%Y-%m-%d/%H:%M/pending_listings.parquet``` to keep a record of the pending listings each hour.
+It saves the pending listings to ***all_pending.parquet*** to have a file in GCS that has the latest data, and also saves to GCS in this manner: ```%Y-%m-%d/%H:%M/pending_listings.parquet``` to keep a record of the pending listings each hour.
 The pending listings that hour are also pushed to the BigQuery table ```pending```.
 Here is the tree diagram to organize files and connect them correctly.

 <img width="650" alt="hourly_pendings_tree" src="https://github.com/joe-bryan/austin-real-estate-de-zoomcamp/assets/101160575/0866a680-a4ae-452d-8d0f-c64df4cfab0b">